-Walpa Gorge Walk is a 2.5km, grade 3 hike located in Uluru-Kata Tjuta National Park, Northern Territory.
-The hike should take around 1 hour to complete.
+Walpa Gorge Walk is a 2.5km, grade 3 hike in Uluru-Kata Tjuta National Park, Northern Territory.
+This hike typically takes 1 hour to complete.

 Immerse yourself in a sacred landscape at Walpa Gorge.
 Walpa Gorge, named for the refreshing winds ("Waḻpa" in the local language) that whistle through, is a desert refuge for plants and animals.
 Guarded from the hot desert sun, they find a cool haven within these walls.
 The 2.5km Walpa Gorge Walk, a moderate grade 3 hike in Uluru-Kata Tjuta National Park, takes roughly an hour to complete.